limrun-inc/android-chrome-benchmark/README.md

 In the results section, we have different combinations too but our main goal was to improve for end users in Southeast Asia region who must run their automation code locally.

+Disclaimer: This is not a real benchmark.
+We just wanted to have a high level idea on where the bottleneck was, e.g. if it is close then it's probably just setup noise.

 ## Pre-requisites